 Data overview

-How has the data been generated?The subcellular distribution of each protein is assayed in up to three human cell lines selected from a subset of the cell lines found in the cell line resource of the Human Protein Atlas.
+How has the data been generated?For standard human cell lines, the subcellular distribution of each protein is assayed in up to three human cell lines selected from a panel of 42 cell lines.
+Most proteins have been stained in U2OS, and two additional cell lnes selected based on mRNA expression of the corresponding gene.
+Some proteins have also been stained in one or more ciliated cells lines, human induced pluripotent stem cells (iPSCs) and/or in human sperm, originating from a single healthy donor.
+In addition to the human cells, many proteins have been stained in the mouse cell line NIH 3T3, given that the human and mouse genes are orthologous.
 The cells are grown in 96-well glass bottom plates (Figure 1).
-The location of proteins is assayed by indirect immunofluorescence staining (ICC-IF) followed by high-resolution confocal microscopy imaging.
-The cells are fixed in 4% formaldehyde and permeabilized with Triton X-100.
+The location of proteins is determined by indirect immunofluorescence (ICC-IF) staining followed by high-resolution confocal microscopy imaging.
+The cells are fixed in 4% formaldehyde (or sometimes methanol) and permeabilized with Triton X-100.
 The target protein is targeted by an in-house polyclonal antibody generated within the HPA project, or sometimes using an antibody from a commercial source.
-The antibody for the target protein is combined with marker antibodies targeting gamma tubulin, to show microtubules, and calreticulin, to show the endoplasmic reticulum (ER), respectively.
-The nucleus is counterstained with 4',6-diamidino-2-fenylindol (DAPI).
-The primary antibodies are detected with the help of species-specific secondary antibodies labelled by different fluorophores (Alexa Fluor 488 for the protein of interest, Alexa Fluor 555 for microtubules and Alexa Fluor 647 for ER).
+For each gene, the use of PFA or methanol, as well as dilution factors for the antibodies, are stated in the Antibodies and Validation section. n order to facilitate the annotation of the subcellular localization of the protein targeted by the HPA antibody, the cells are also stained with reference markers: (i) DAPI for the nucleus, (ii) anti-tubulin antibody for microtubules, and (iii) anti-calreticulin or anti-KDEL for the endoplasmic reticulum (ER).
+For ciliated cells lines, an antibody targeting ARL13B has been used to mark primary cilia and an antibody targeting pericentrin (PCNT) has been used to mark basal bodies.
+In human sperm, an antibody targeting acetylated tubulin has been used as a marker for flagella and an antibody targeting citrate synthase (CS) has been used as a marker for mitochondria.
+The primary antibodies are detected with the help of species-specific secondary antibodies labelled by different fluorophores (Alexa Fluor 488, Alexa Fluor 555 fand Alexa Fluor 647).
 The cells are imaged using a laser scanning confocal microscope with a 63X objective.
-The different fluorophores are displayed as different channels in multicolor images, with the protein of interest shown in green, the nucleus in blue, microtubules in red and ER in yellow.
+The different fluorophores are displayed as different channels in multicolor images, with the protein of interest shown in green, the nucleus in blue, microtubules (or ARL13B/acetylated tubulin) in red and ER (or PCNT/CS) in yellow.
+The resulting confocal images are single slice images representing one optical section of the cells.
+Both for ciliated cell lines, sperm cells and iPSCs, cells have been images in multiple consequtive optical sections and images are displayed as z-stacks.

-Figure 1.
-Schematic overview of the immunofluorescence workflow used in the subcellular resource.
-How has the data been analyzed?All images are analysed manually.
-This involves describing various aspects of the staining characteristics and classifying the localization of the target protein into one or more of 35 different organelles and subcellular structures.
-These structures can be recognized by trained experts based on the staining pattern of the target antibody together with the markers.
 The analysis also involves comparisons of the staining patterns for one antibody in different cell lines, and for different antibodies targeting the same protein, as well as comparisons to external experimental evidence for protein localization found in the UniProtKB/Swiss-Prot database.
 Main and additional localizations are given a reliability score (Validated/Supported/Approved/Uncertain) that reflect the agreement with external data and potential existence of internal data that can be used for enhanced antibody validation.
 The individual localization reliability scores finally converge into the overall antibody and gene reliability scores.

 Figure 2.
 Examples of data presented in the subcellular resource.
 Data validationFor the subcellular resource, the observed subcellular localization of the protein is compared to independent experimental data from external sources in the UniProtKB/Swiss-Prot database.
 Main and additional localizations are given individual reliability scores (Supported, Approved and Uncertain), where Supported reflects agreement with external data, Approved reflects partial agreement or lack of external data, and Uncertain reflects disagreement with external data.
 The individual localization reliability scores finally converge into the overall antibody and gene reliability score.
 The highest reliability score, Enhanced, is given to antibodies and genes that have been validated by the use of an independent antibody targeting a different part of the protein, by co-localization with a GFP-tagged version of the target protein, and/or by reduced signal upon siRNA-mediated knockdown of RNA expression.
 Read more about the assays and annotations used in the subcellular resource here. |